This post was most recently updated on December 12th, 2022.3 min read.

-This is one of the kind of weird issues that you don’t really run into in your own development environments, but that you more often run into when you actually have non-godlike permissions.
-Oh, the woes of trying to use SharePoint with anything less than farm/global administrator… 🙂 Anyway, in this post, I’ll describe a couple of solutions to an error:
+This is one of the weird issues that you don’t really run into in your own development environments, but that you more often run into when you actually have non-godlike permissions.
+Oh, the woes of trying to use SharePoint with anything less than farm/global administrator… :) Anyway, in this post, I’ll describe a couple of solutions to an error:

 “Sorry, your files couldn’t be uploaded.
 The upload might be too large or the server might be experiencing high network traffic”

-Funnily enough, I usually encounter this issue with a following set-up:
+Funnily enough, I usually encounter this issue with the following setup:

 - On-premises SharePoint server (2013 or 2016 – occasionally also SharePoint Online, but that’s less typical!)